Teque5/grcon24/README.md

 ## Order of Challenges

-All challenges can be released the _first_ day at GRCon.
+All challenges can be released the _first_ day at GRCon and unlock _sequentially_.

 ## Prior Work